hharting14/lane-navigation/README.md

-# CARLA_Lane_Navigation
+# LANE_NAVIGATION
-Lane navigation in CARLA Simulator 0.9.13 using PID control.
+Example of Lane Navigation for autonomous vehicle in CARLA Simulator 0.9.13 using PID control.